code-with-dilip/coroutines/using-coroutines/README.md

 }
 ```

-### Producer/Consumer CoroutineBuilder channel Functions
+### Producer/Consumer channel CoroutineBuilder  Functions

 -   There is a handy **produce** corouting builder which takes care of producing the elements
     -   This coroutine builder takes care of:
         -   creating the channel
         -   closing the channel
-    -   With this we dont have to manually manage the channel
+    -   With this we don't have to manually manage the channel

 ```aidl
 @ExperimentalCoroutinesApi